CloudI/website/Java_Integration.rst

 .. index::
  single: JAR File

+.. _jar_file_reference:

 Creating the JAR File
 =====================
 All of the different Java classes that are used by the application need to be added to a JAR file.
 Note that this JAR file can be created by hand, but is generally produced by a Java Development Environment.

 .. note::
 The JAR **must** contain a *manifest* file that contains both the fully qualified main class and also the full path to the *cloudi.jar* file.
-An example is shown below.
+An example of the manifest contents are shown below.

 ::